Top Four tips on flexible manufacturing in food and beverage production

 Flexible manufacturing in food production

 By increasing their use of industrial automation to boost their flexibility, competitiveness and productivity, companies can secure their future.
 For example, by introducing fixed, collaborative and mobile robotics with advanced sensor and vision technologies, tailored to specific production tasks.
-In particular, food, beverage and commodity manufacturers should consider and focus their efforts on four key perspectives, being.
+In particular, food, beverage and commodity manufacturers should consider and focus their efforts on four key perspectives.
 Optimising workforce resources; product quality and traceability; flexibility and customisation; and sustainability and innovation.